GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-markup-styling-and-scripting/index.md

 ### JavaScript bridge API

-The JavaScript bridge that connects mini apps with the native operating system renders working with native capabilities possible (see [Access to powerful features](/mini-app-about/#access-to-powerful-features).
+The JavaScript bridge that connects mini apps with the operating system makes it possible to use OS capabilities (see [Access to powerful features](/mini-app-about/#access-to-powerful-features).
 It also offers a number of convenience methods.
 For an overview, you can check out the different APIs of [WeChat](https://developers.weixin.qq.com/miniprogram/en/dev/api/), [Alipay](https://opendocs.alipay.com/mini/api),